 Have you ever considered incorporating Georgia agriculture into your holiday traditions?
 We love the idea!
 Here are some great suggestions published in The Daily Citizen by Brenda Jackson with Murray County Extension.

-From Georgia FACES?
-By Sharon Dowdy University of Georgia, College of Agricultural and Environmental Sciences After leading the organization for seven years, director of University of Georgia Extension Beverly Sparks will retire June 30.
+From Georgia FACES By Sharon Dowdy University of Georgia, College of Agricultural and Environmental Sciences After leading the organization for seven years, director of University of Georgia Extension Beverly Sparks will retire June 30.
 Sparks leaves after 32 years working in Extension, first as an entomologist in Texas and Georgia, conducting research, publishing papers and…